Skip to content

 Extension function for the Builder.

-Stores (serializes) an unsigned Int value in the range 0..212010 ..
-2^{120} − 1 into the copy of the Builder.
-The serialization of value consists of a 4-bit unsigned big-endian integer ll, which is the smallest integer l0l ≥ 0, such that value <28l< 2^{8 * l}, followed by an 8l8 * l-bit unsigned big-endian representation of value.
-If value does not belong to the supported range, a range check exception is thrown.
+Stores (serializes) an unsigned Int value in the range from 00 to 212012^{120} − 1 inclusive into the copy of the Builder.
+The serialization of value consists of a 44-bit unsigned big-endian integer ll, which is the smallest integer l0l ≥ 0, such that value <28l< 2^{8 * l}, followed by an 8l8 * l-bit unsigned big-endian representation of value.
 Returns that copy of the Builder.

 Attempts to store an out-of-bounds value throw an exception with exit code 5: Integer out of expected range.